Authorized Collaborative Institution of Alagappa University

 - Eligibility: Students who have completed Higher Secondary/Senior Secondary/Junior College may apply.
 International students may apply complying with the relevant/ equivalent requirements mentioned above.
 Where applicable, candidates must complete all arrears before joining LVPCMS.

-- Once selected, the student has to pay 1st Semester course fee within 10 days of receiving the admission letter to confirm his/her admission.
-1st Semester Fee will be communicated to the student in the admission letter.
-No Refund for any course registered at LVPCMS.
+- Once selected, Semester Fee details will be communicated to the student in the admission letter.
+There is no Refund for any course registered at LVPCMS.

 - Payment has to be done through a demand draft drawn in favour of ‘L V Prasad College of Media Studies’, payable at Chennai or through Bank Transfer.
 Cash payment will not be accepted.